donkirkby/chess-kit/docs/rules.md

 That is, how many empty squares to leave before placing each piece.

-Here's an example with all the cards laid out in the order they were drawn, from the 9 and 10 of hearts to the queen of hearts.
+Here's an example with all the cards laid out in the order they were drawn, from the white bishop to the white queen.
 Check to make sure you agree with where the pieces were placed.

 ![Diagram](images/rules/chess-golf4.png)